gtfactslab/Baird_ACC2023/readme.md

 Open a terminal, navigate to the repo, and run `python rta-stlpy.py`.
 By default, this will run the case dT=1, u=1 for all time.

 For the other cases, open `rta-stlpy.py` and uncomment lines on the initial condition `x0`, input `u_nominal`, and discretization step `dT` as appropriate.

+Uncommenting lines 65 and 98 as noted in the code will enable the infinite past time demonstration code.